-A non-government student may be able to access a bus service to an alternative school upon payment of a fare.
-The coordinating principal may approve an application to travel subject to all of the following conditions:
+A non-government student may be able to access a bus service to next nearest appropriate school upon payment of a fare.
+The coordinating principal may approve travel subject to all of the following conditions:

-- The term fare as determined by PTV is paid prior to travel commencing. - Seating is available on the service after all students with prior rights have been accommodated. - The student accepts the conditions of travel and the authority of the coordinating principal - PTV incurs no additional cost. - A parent/guardian provides a written undertaking to the coordinating principal that other transport arrangements will be made if seating becomes insufficient due to an increase in the number of students with prior rights to travel or a smaller vehicle is engaged for the service.
+- the flat rate term fare is paid prior to commencing travel - seating is available on the service after all students with a higher priority of access to services have been accommodated - the student and the student's parent/quardian accept the conditions of travel and the authority of the coordinating principal - PTV incurs no additional cost. - a parent/guardian provides a written undertaking to the coordinating principal that other transport arrangements will be made if seating becomes insufficient due to an increase in the number of students with a higher priority of access or a smaller vehicle is engaged for the service.

-3. Students who live less than 4.8 km from the closest school and attend an alternate school
+3. Students who live less than 4.8 km from the nearest school and attend an alternate school

-A student ineligible to access a service at no cost to their closest school (resides less than 4.8 km from that school) may be able to access a bus service to an alternative school upon payment of a fare.
+A student ineligible to access a service at no cost to their nearest school (resides less than 4.8 km from that school) may be able to access a bus service to an alternative school upon payment of a fare.
 The coordinating principal may approve an application to travel subject to all of the following conditions:

-- The term fare as determined by PTV is paid prior to travel commencing. - Seating is available on the service after all students with prior rights have been accommodated. - The student accepts the conditions of travel and the authority of the coordinating principal. - PTV incurs no additional cost. - A parent/guardian provides a written undertaking to the coordinating principal that other transport arrangements will be made if seating becomes insufficient due to an increase in the number of students with prior rights to travel or a smaller vehicle is engaged for the service.
+- the flat rate term fare is paid prior to commencing travel - seating is available on the service after all students with a higher priority of access to services have been accommodated - the student and the student's parent/guardian accept the conditions of travel and the authority of the coordinating principal - PTV incurs no additional cost - a parent/guardian provides a written undertaking to the coordinating principal that other transport arrangements will be made if seating becomes insufficient due to an increase in the number of students with a higher priority of access or a smaller vehicle is engaged for the service.